 Project management software comes into its own when you need to plan one or more projects involving several people.
 Most packages allow you to input tasks, create dependencies between them and build a plan to get the project finished.

 Project management software can also improve how a team of people is organised and how they work together.
-It makes tracking objectives easier – if things aren't going to plan, you can input new details for the affected parts of the project and the overall timelines will update automatically.
+It makes it easier to keep track of objectives.
+If things aren't going to plan, you can input new details for the affected parts of the project and the overall timelines will update automatically.

-Most project management tools will also produce Gantt charts, giving you a simple, visual representation of what needs doing to bring a project to its conclusion
+Most project management tools will also produce Gantt charts (see image, above), giving you a simple, visual representation of what needs doing to bring a project to its conclusion.

 It’s important you understand the limitations of project management tools.
-While they can help you plan and schedule projects, they can’t define processes for you, or manage the people involved.
+While they can help you plan and schedule projects, they can’t define processes for you, nor manage the people involved.

 The type of business project management software you need will depend on the number of projects you have to manage and their complexity:

-A growing number of online project management tools are available.
-These usually charge by the month and can be cost-effective, particularly if you need to manage a one-off project.
-Examples include Milestone Planner and super-popular Basecamp.
+A number of online collaboration tools have emerged to help teams manage projects and communicate with each other.
+Designed to be used by everyone on a team (rather than just the project manager), they charge by the month and can be cost-effective, particularly if you need to manage a one-off project.